simplex-chat/simplex-chat/README.md

   <img align="center" src="images/how-to-use-simplex.svg">
 </div>

-Once you have started the chat, use `/add <name1>` to create a new connection and generate an invitation (`<name1>` - is any name you want to use for that contact).
+Once you have started the chat, use `/add <name1>` to create a new connection and generate an invitation (`<name1>` is any name you want to use for that contact).
 The add command will output an invitation.
 Send this invitation to your contact via any other channel.

 The invitation has the format `smp::<server>::<queue_id>::<rsa_public_key_for_this_queue_only>`.
 The invitation can only be used once and even if this is intercepted, the attacker would not be able to use it to send you the messages via this queue once your contact confirms that the connection is established.

 The contact who received the invitation should use `/connect <name2> <invitation>` to accept the connection (`<name2>` is any name that the accepting contact wants to use for you).

-Once the contact has entered the `/connect` command, a connection is established and both parties are notified.
+Once the contact has used the `/connect` command, a connection is established and both parties are notified.

 They would then use `@<name> <message>` commands to send messages.
 One may also press Space or just start typing a message to send a message to the contact that was the last.